 Begin with paint

 When it comes to choosing a color, there are hardly any rules set in stone.
-Different colors leave a variety of lasting impressions but the general rule of thumb goes as follows – brighter colors open up spaces and darker colors define it more clearly.
+Different colors leave a variety of lasting impressions but the general rule of thumb goes as follows.
+Brighter colors open up spaces and darker colors define it more clearly.
 You can have one color as the primary – usually the more neutral hue –and the more distinct color as the secondary.
-With that in mind, you can go from room to room and, depending on its size and arrangement of doors and windows, decide what’s the color that will draw the best out of its features.
+With that in mind, you can go from room to room.
+Depending on its size and arrangement of doors and windows, decide what’s the color that will draw the best out of its features.

 Use the extra space wisely